lsst-sqre/sqr-039/index.rst

 Initial user authentication for most deployments will be done via CILogon using a web browser.
 CILogon will be used as an OpenID Connect provider, so the output from that authentication process will be a JWT issued by CILogon and containing the user's identity information.

+If the user has not previously been seen, they may or may not be able to automatically create a Science Platform account, depending on their institutional affiliation.
+Users affiliated with a US institution will be able to automatically create their account based on their affiliation as released by the InCommon federation via CILogon.
+Other users should be able to record enough information to allow the project to contact them (name and email, for example), and then be held for manual review and approval.
+The details of this approval flow will be fleshed out in later documents.

-The CILogon-provided identity will be mapped to a Science Platform user.
+Once the user's account has been craeted, the CILogon-provided identity will be mapped to a Science Platform account.
-Users will be able to associate multiple CILogon identities with the same Science Platform user.
+Users will be able to associate multiple CILogon identities with the same Science Platform account.
 For example, a user may wish to sometimes authenticate using GitHub as an identity provider and at other times use the authentication system of their home institution.
-They will be able to map both authentication paths to the same user and thus the same access, home directory, and permissions.
+They will be able to map both authentication paths to the same account and thus the same access, home directory, and permissions.

 Additional metadata about the user (full name, UID, contact email address, GitHub identity if any) will be stored by the Science Platform and associated with those CILogon identities.
 The UID will be assigned internally rather than reusing a UID provided by CILogon.